How Harriet Costume Designer Paul Tazewell Helped Portray an American Icon

 “Harriet was one of the most extensive, lengthy trips that I have done,” says Tazewell, “Having worked on Broadway and on different period productions, I’m used to building them.
 Everything for Hamilton was custom-made.
 Ain’t Too Proud…all the Broadway musicals are custom-made.
 Part of it is for accuracy.
 But it is also for function and wear and tear.
 The clothes have to be built to stand that activewear.”

 It turned out that most of Harriet’s outfits also needed this durability.
 Tazewell made duplicates of the dress she wears when she makes her escape.
 Each was designed to look slightly more worn and tattered to show the effect the arduous journey had on her clothing.
-Harriet had two different looks when she goes on her slave-freeing missions.
+Harriet had two different looks when she goes on her missions to free the enslaved.
 Six versions of a green jacket outfit and four of an alternating red costume were created for these scenes.

 Tazewell cites Harriet’s bandit looks as his favorite designs.
 He believe they helped build an air of mystery around her.
 “It solidifies how she is kind of a shape-shifter, taking on different looks — some of them male — to ride under the radar of the slave catchers,” he says.
 “They establish her as this impactive, powerful woman fully embracing her heroic, ethnic persona.”